Originally submitted by J. Morgan in 2013

 Pour the alcohol containing the mites over the white t-shirt, ensuring that no mites remain in the container.
 Begin carefully counting the mites.
 Make sure that you don’t accidentally count a “bee part” as sometimes “bee parts” can look similar to mites.
 Also, check around the wire mesh of the inner container to ensure that no mites are caught around the edges.
 You want to ensure the most accurate count possible.

 Now that you have an accurate count, it’s time to do some math.
-Since you started with approximately 300 bees, divide the number of mites you counted by 300 and multiply by 100.
-Eg if you have 10 mites then 10/300= 0.3X100= 3 mites per 100 bees.
-It was suggested that if you have brood then you need to double that number as most mites are in the brood cells.
+Since you started with approximately 300 bees, divide the number of mites you counted by 3 (because we want the number of mites in a 100 bee sample).
+Our test effectively takes about 3, 100-bee samples.
+So, if you have 10 mites then 10/3= 3.33 mites per 100 bees.
+It's now suggested that if you have brood present in your hive, then you need to double that number (as most mites are in the brood cells, and we've only taken phoretic bees, that is, bees that are ON the mites in the sample).
+So, 3.33 x 2 = 6.67 mites per 100 bees.
+This number suggests that you need to treat... as anything higher then 3 mites per 100 bees is not good and will quickly escalate to sicknesses and eventual collapse.

 The prevailing wisdom concerning the number of mites per 100 bees that constitutes a threat is anything over 2 mites per 100 bees (6 mites per sample) If you have 2 or more mites per 100 it’s time to think about treating.
 It is true that mites impact the hive differently throughout the beekeeping season.
 For example, it is possible that the bees could out breed the mites during the spring buildup.
 However, once the bees start to slow down, then the mites will eventually overpower the bees and take hold to destroy the colony.
 The bottom line is to treat your bees against mites as soon as possible in order to protect the investment you have worked so hard to build up.
 If you were to look at the cost to treat vs the cost to replace a strong hive, it’s about $12 compared to $500, depending on your treatment method.